MaxBryne/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-A basic movie recommendation model.
+A basic movie recommendation model, using python and machine learning.